Table of Contents

 Data Science Foundations with Python is the first complete, interactive introduction to the foundational algorithms and techniques for Python in data science.

-• Includes data preprocessing, regression techniques, supervised and unsupervised learning algorithms, decision trees, neural networks, ensemble methods, and model evaluation techniques
+- Includes data preprocessing, regression techniques, supervised and unsupervised learning algorithms, decision trees, neural networks, ensemble methods, model evaluation techniques, and artificial intelligence

 Data science is interactive; it requires coding and live investigations of data sets.
 To do all that within a digital zyBook is really powerful.”